 So why did music make a difference in my case?
 My hypothesis is that it comes down to a basic quality of music: music engages the senses.
 While it’s true that a background in music can foster a deeper sense of understanding and appreciation, it’s far from required.
 Similarly, a good chef is adored by many, even those who don’t know how to cook, because they can taste and enjoy the food.

-In comparison, writing and reverse engineering software seems disembodied.
-There isn’t an easily accessible, built-in sensory experience to bridge the gap in knowledge between two or more people as there is with music and cooking.2
+In comparison, writing software seems disembodied.
+There isn’t an easily accessible, built-in sensory experience to bridge the gap in knowledge between two or more people as there is with music and cooking.

 Also, one has to consider the relationship most people have with technology.
 Some people regard computers and digital tasks similarly to hammers and nails.
 That is to say, understanding the nature of the means (how to best use the hammer/computer) often isn’t prioritized as much as achieving the ends (a nail driven into an object/a completed digital task).